izzatihashim/eportfolio-website/README.md

 ## 🪄 Future Improvements
 - Improve layout to fit each semester
-- Add more colours and animation
+- Add more vibrant colours and engrossing animation